- Descend into one of the deepest gorge’s in the world – the Kali Gandhaki

 - Views of Annapurna Range, Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna and Tilicho Lake

-- Fauna found in the region- pika, blue sheep and Himalayan Tahr.
+- The fauna found in the region- pika, blue sheep, and Himalayan Tahr.

 - One of the most popular trekking route of Nepal